 It is critical that Canada prioritizes and concretely addresses systemic racism and discrimination for a just recovery, where no one is left behind.
 We must condemn all forms of hate in our communities as it creates unsafe conditions for Indigenous people, Black, Asian and other racially marginalized communities.

-We all need to work together to ensure organized hate groups aren’t tolerated in any way.
+We all need to keep working together to ensure organized hate groups aren’t tolerated in any way.
 We must continue to take a strong stand against all forms of hatred and racism.

-Tell the Trudeau government and your local Member of Parliament to support Motion M-14 and Bill C-229.
+Call on the Trudeau government and your Member of Parliament to support these legislative initiatives.